xuangu-fang/ML-Poli-Sci/documents/Feature_select_and_process.md

 ##### Step 3: Processing Features
 We process the selected features to ensure consistency and comparability across the dataset:

-- **Standardization (Numerical Features)**: We apply standardization to numerical features, which involves scaling the data so that it has a mean of zero and a standard deviation of one.
+- **Standardization (Numerical Features)**: We apply standardization to numerical features [1], which involves scaling the data so that it has a mean of zero and a standard deviation of one.
 This process is essential because it neutralizes the scale of different features, allowing for a fair comparison and combination within models.
 It also enhances the stability and performance of many machine learning algorithms that are sensitive to the scale of input data.

-- **One-Hot Encoding (Categorical Features)**: For categorical features, we convert them into a set of binary features through one-hot encoding.
+- **One-Hot Encoding (Categorical Features)**: For categorical features, we convert them into a set of binary features through one-hot encoding[2].
 This method transforms each categorical level into a new binary variable, representing the presence (1) or absence (0) of each category.
 This encoding is crucial for handling non-numeric data, enabling it to be effectively included in mathematical models and ensuring that the algorithm treats each category as a separate entity without any ordinal relationship.

 ##### Step 4: Imputation of Missing Values
 The final step involves handling the remaining missing values in our dataset tailored to the type of processing applied to each feature: